 Our critical accounting estimates are disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 of our Annual Report on Form 10-K for the fiscal year ended January 29, 2023.
-There have been no significant changes to our policies during the six months ended July 30, 2023.
+There have been no significant changes to our policies during the three months ended April 30, 2023.
+For a discussion of recent accounting pronouncements, see Note 1, Organization and Basis of Presentation to our interim unaudited condensed consolidated financial statements.